Common childhood infections

-If water is not available, you can use a towelette or alcohol-based waterless disinfectant (hand rinse).
-These products should only be used as an alternative solution, however.
-When hands are very dirty, washing them thoroughly with soap and water is still the best option.
+Washing thoroughly with soap and water remains the best option.
+If water is not available, you can use a towelette or alcohol-based waterless hand sanitizer.
+These products should only be used when no alternative is available.

-If you use a hand rinse, choose one that contains alcohol.
-A small amount in the palm of your hand is enough.
-Dip your nails in the product, then rub your hands together until the product completely evaporates.
+If you use a hand sanitizer, choose one that contains alcohol.
+Place a small amount in the palm of your hand and dip your nails in the product.
+Rub your hands together, including the nails, thumbs, and area between your fingers, until the product completely evaporates.

-Since the hand rinse contains alcohol, make sure to keep it out of the reach of children.
+Since the hand sanitizer contains alcohol, make sure to keep it out of the reach of children.

 Antibodies: Substances made by the body to fight off disease.
 Also called immunoglobulins.

 Contagious disease: An infectious disease that is transmitted from person to person.

 Immune system: Organs and mechanisms that allow the body to fight against infections.